apache/solr-operator/README.md

 ## Version Compatibility & Upgrade Notes

 #### v0.2.7
+- Do to the addition of possible sidecar/initContainers for SolrClouds, the version of CRDs used had to be upgraded to `apiextensions.k8s.io/v1`.

+  **This means that Kubernetes support is now limited to 1.16+.**
+  If you are unable to use a newer version of Kubernetes, please install the `v0.2.6` version of the Solr Operator for use with Kubernetes 1.15 and below.

 - The `SolrCloud` and `SolrPrometheusExporter` services' portNames have changed to `"solr-client"` and `"solr-metrics"` from `"ext-solr-client"` and `"ext-solr-metrics"`, respectively.
 This is due to a bug in Kubernetes where `portName` and `targetPort` must match for services.